 Marketing any product or service is vital to its success, highlighting the benefits of your product or service to existing and potential customers.

-You will need to develop a keen understanding of where your innovation is positioned in the marketplace.
-This will provide the basis of a marketing plan for both the initial launch and beyond.
+If you are launching something new and different, you will need to develop a keen understanding of where your innovation is positioned in the marketplace.
+This will provide the basis of a marketing plan for both the launch and beyond.